pdkn/pdkn-html-starterkit/README.md

-# Turborepo Astro, Tailwind, DaisyUI, Netlify starter
+# Turborepo, Astro, Tailwind, DaisyUI, Netlify starter

+This is a demo monorepo on how to make an easily configualbe Design System from open-source libraries.

-WIP This is under active development, Do not use in prod yet.
+WIP This is under active development, not production ready.

 ## What's inside?